YoloNomy/YoloNomy.github.io/_codes/meca/Kepler.md

 $$ \theta = \arctan(y/x) $$

-Also from basic trigonometry (need figures):
+Also from basic trigonometry in the red triangle

 $$x = r \cos\theta $$